princesspanda/clojure-fun/installation-instructions.md

+*Caveat lector: I am assuming that everyone is using a Mac.*

 # What you'll need
 * Java
 * Leiningen, a tool for managing Clojure projects
 * IntelliJ IDEA, an editor.
 I will be providing examples in IntelliJ IDEA because the debugger and REPL support is quite nifty.
-You are free to use other editors (Vim, Emacs) as well.
+You are free to use other editors (Vim, Emacs) as well, but please install IDEA so that you can follow along with my examples.
 * Cursive, an IDEA plugin that supports Clojure

 # Installation instructions